FOGProject/fog-docs/includes.rst

 .. include:: /_static/css/index.rst
 .. include:: /_static/video/index.rst

-.. raw html substitution snippets
+.. raw html and other helpful substitution snippets

 ..
 To add a expand/collapse section put your content inbetween a |expandStart| and |expandEnd|